 For more information please visit the Creative Cloud pricing website.

 Office 365 for everyone

-Office 365 is a powerful suite of tools which offers familiar applications like Microsoft Word, Excel and PowerPoint, plus others which may be less familiar to you like Skype for Business (also known as Lync) for online meetings, and OneDrive for storing and sharing documents.
+Office 365 is a powerful suite of tools which offers familiar applications like Microsoft Word, Excel and PowerPoint, OneDrive for storing and sharing documents and Microsoft Teams for online meetings, chat and online collaboration.

 Office 365 is used by staff and students and will be available to you for the duration of your studies with us. *

 - Full, installed Office applications - Word, Excel, PowerPoint, Outlook, Publisher, and OneNote on up to 5 PCs or Macs.

 - Microsoft Teams for chat and online meetings.